SayHelloGmbH/hello-fse/README.md

 This action is specifically for adding styles and scripts that impact the editor **interface** (e.g., the Block Sidebar or Toolbar).
 For styling editor **content**, use `enqueue_block_assets`.

+### Editor controls in theme.json

+Most of the design controls that the Block Editor and Site Editor normally offer to editors are **turned off** in `theme.json`.
+This keeps the design in the hands of the theme's developers.
+Editors can't set their own colours, font sizes, spacing or borders that later have to be tracked down and cleaned up.
+Styling belongs in the theme's SCSS and in the `styles` section of `theme.json`.

+The following are disabled under `settings`:

+- **`appearanceTools`** is set to `false`, so WordPress does not switch on its bundle of border, spacing, dimension and typography controls automatically.
+- **Background**: background images, background size and gradients.
+- **Border**: colour, radius, style and width.
+- **Color**: background, button, caption, heading, link and text colours, as well as custom colours, gradients and duotones.
+- **Dimensions**: aspect ratio, height, min-height, min-width and width.
+- **Layout**: `allowEditing` and `allowCustomContentAndWideSize`, so editors can't change a block's layout or the content and wide widths.
+- **Position**: fixed and sticky positioning.
+- **Shadow**: WordPress's default shadow presets.
+- **Spacing**: block gap, margin, padding and custom spacing sizes.
+- **Typography**: custom font sizes, drop caps, font style, font weight, letter spacing, line height, text alignment, text columns, text decoration, text indent, text transform and writing mode.

+Some blocks have their own supports that are also turned off under `settings.blocks`, for example the border radius and width on `core/button` and the border controls on `core/pullquote`.

+The theme's presets are still defined: the colour palette, spacing sizes, font families and font sizes (with `fluid` typography).
+They are available as CSS custom properties (e.g. `var(--wp--preset--color--primary)`) for use in SCSS and in `styles`, even though the matching editor controls are hidden.

+To make a control available again, set its value to `true`.
+You can do this for the whole site under `settings`, or for a single block under `settings.blocks.{block-name}`.
+Enabling a control for one block is usually the better choice, because it keeps the rest of the editor restricted.

 ## Author

 [Say Hello GmbH](https://sayhello.ch/) in Spiez, Switzerland.
 Specifically Mark Howells-Mead since 2024.